Vanguard Target Retirement Funds

 The average Vanguard Target Retirement fund expense ratios is 74% less than the industry average.*

 When you're paying less for your funds, more money stays in your account working for you.

 Find out by starting with either the number of years until you expect to retire or your current age.
 Then select the corresponding bar to get details about the Target Retirement Fund we believe best matches that time frame.

 Years to retirement

 Your current age

 *Vanguard Target Retirement Funds average expense ratio: 0.13%.
-Industry average expense ratio for comparable target-date funds: 0.43%.
-Sources: Vanguard and Lipper, a Thomson Reuters Company, as of December 31, 2015.
+Industry average expense ratio for comparable target-date funds: 0.50%.
+All averages are asset-weighted.
+Industry averages exclude Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2017.

 Investments in Target Retirement Funds are subject to the risks of their underlying funds.
 The year in the fund name refers to the approximate year (the target date) when an investor in the fund would retire and leave the workforce.
 The fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
 An investment in a Target Retirement Fund is not guaranteed at any time, including on or after the target date.